MarioAndF/Hominum/Data.md

 	- LA: "Nucleus vestibularis lateralis"
 	- ES: "Núcleo vestibular lateral"
 - ## Definition
-	- "the one of the four vestibular nuclei on each side of the medulla oblongata that is situated on the inner side of the inferior cerebellar peduncle beneath the floor of the fourth ventricle and that sends fibers down the same side of the spinal cord through the vestibulospinal tract —called also Deiters\u0027 nucleus" - (Mirriam-Webster Dictionary)
+	- "the one of the four vestibular nuclei on each side of the medulla oblongata that is situated on the inner side of the inferior cerebellar peduncle beneath the floor of the fourth ventricle and that sends fibers down the same side of the spinal cord through the vestibulospinal tract —called also Deiters' nucleus" - (Mirriam-Webster Dictionary)

 # A14.1.05.428
 - ## Term